-Here's a look at Denver's must-visit destinations for beer aficionados, almost all within walking distance of each other
+Here's a look at Denver's must-visit destinations for beer aficionados, almost all within walking distance of each other!

 Wynkoop Brewing Company

-Denver's first brewpub, The Wynkoop Brewing Company (co-founded in 1988 by former Denver Mayor John Hickenlooper, now Colorado's Governor) produces more than 4,000 barrels of fresh beer annually, earning it a place among the largest brewpubs in the world.
+Denver's first brewpub, Wynkoop Brewing Company (co-founded in 1988 by former Denver Mayor John Hickenlooper, now Colorado's governor) produces more than 4,000 barrels of fresh beer annually, earning it a place among the largest brewpubs in the country.
 Housed in LoDo's 1899-built J.S.
-Brown Mercantile building, The Wynkoop is packed with 22 pool tables, multiple dart boards and other bar games, but the beer is the main attraction for suds aficionados.
-Start with their flagship brew, the Railyard Ale, a smooth, amber beer that combines the malty goodness of an Oktoberfest lager with the slight fruitiness of an ale.
+Brown Mercantile building, Wynkoop is packed with 22 pool tables, multiple dart boards and other bar games, but the beer is the main attraction for suds aficionados.
+Start with their flagship brew, the Rail Yard Ale, a smooth, amber beer that combines the malty goodness of an Oktoberfest lager with the slight fruitiness of an ale.

 Rock Bottom Brewery

 The minds behind Rock Bottom Brewery, with locations on the 16th Street Mall and in the Denver Tech Center, believe that the best beer is the freshest beer.
 All of Rock Bottom's beer (40,000 barrels yearly, the highest volume of beer in the restaurant brewery category) is handcrafted on-site by dedicated brewmasters with a reverence for the rich traditions of brewing.
 As a result, beer experts have piled on the accolades, naming it the "Brewpub Group and Brewpub Group Brewer of the Year" at the 2013 Great American Beer Festival®.
 Try Molly's Titanic Brown Ale (so named for Denver's famed "unsinkable" Molly Brown), an English-style ale that finely balances malt flavor and hops.